corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 Encourage discussion in the discuss comment section, alternatively please reach out to me on twitter @corriedotdev

 ### Opening
 The safest option is to invest into an index tracker fund such as the S&P 500 and get on average 5-10% roi each year tax free if using an S&S ISA.
 Vanguard will do all this for you in their ISA but don't do that, do it yourself.
 Vanguard even have a tracker on most brokerages..
-I prefer more risk, more variation and understanding how companies operate so prefer to target < 3 investments at once in order to intimately understand the business or service.
+I prefer more risk, more variation and understanding how companies operate so prefer to target less than 3 investments at once in order to intimately understand the business or service.

-Mainly the objective of this post is to share the process of understanding the system you live in and how you can take advantage of it for your own benefit.
-I am not against working for a company, not at all (in fact I prefer it a lot of the time) however there are lessons learnt in starting your own that transcend just running a company, it allows you to invest in companies better.
+Mainly the objective of this post is to share the process of understanding how companies work and how you can invest in others companies.
+I am not against working for a company, not at all (in fact I prefer it a lot of the time) however there are lessons from starting your own that transcend just running a company, it allows you to invest in companies better.

-It doesn't take much to become uncomfortably familiar with the 9-5 work life and how little exploration it allows for your own projects.
-Your own personal development improves the quality of work in business so there is a disconnect between reality here.
+Your own personal development improves the quality of work in business so there is a disconnect between reality if you cant progress on your personal projects as well.
 So lets change that👌

 > It is either an asset or a liability.
 If its a liability don't get it, you don't need it.